People from Elsewhere have always come to humanity bearing messages.

 This very often turns out terribly for the percipient, especially if multiple “contacts” occur and the information granted is unquestionably believed.
-See Keel, John, Operation Trojan Horse, Anomalist Books, 2013, pgs.
-And Vallee, Jacques, Messengers of Deception: UFO Contacts and Cults, Daily Grail Publishing, 2008, pgs.
+See Keel, John, Operation Trojan Horse, Anomalist Books, 2013, and Vallee, Jacques, Messengers of Deception: UFO Contacts and Cults, Daily Grail Publishing, 2008.

 Elkins, Don and Rueckert, Carla.
 The Ra Material: Law of One: Book One, L/L Research, 1984.

-In the Ra nomenclature, “vibratory sound complexes” means basically “speech-conception.”
+In the Ra nomenclature, a “vibratory sound complex” means basically “speech-conception.”